How Math Academy Creates its Knowledge Graph

 Whenever we plan out a course we take a look at numerous other textbooks and online resources, but ultimately it just comes down to our own best judgement based on our own teaching/tutoring experience and knowledge of the subject matter.

-Doing this manually might feel challenging and tedious at the beginning but in my/our experience it comes easier as you gain experience with it.
+This might feel challenging and tedious at the beginning, but in my/our experience it comes easier as you gain experience with it.

 You just kind of get a “feeling” for what the right chunk size is and what level of detail needs to be addressed within a single chunk.